ruslo/hunter/docs/creating-new/cmake-dependencies.rst

   :align: center

 Note that the SHA1 of the Hunter archive in ``HunterGate`` commands of ``Bar`` and ``Roo`` can be different.
-Same location will be set automatically internally you don't have to manage it manually.
+The main project may contain subprojects also using the ``HunterGate`` command.
+The subprojects may be introduced as hunter dependencies, git submodules, or just the whole project added as subfolder.
+For all these submodules the URL and SHA1 of the main project are used.
+The user doesn't need to manage them manually.

 Maintenance
 ===========